Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 ## Blockspace

-Polkadot aims to provide the most secure blockspace,<br> and be the most efficient allocator of blockspace.
+Polkadot aims to provide the most secure blockspace,<br/> and be the most efficient allocator of blockspace.

-Blockspace is useful for evaluating the offerings<br> of different blockchain platforms on 3 properties:
+Blockspace is useful for evaluating the offerings<br/> of different blockchain platforms on 3 properties:

 <pba-flex center>